Semester after semester, you have your share of the strict, the weird, the laid back and the frustrating professors.

 Professor: *explains what class needs to do for homework*

-Student, 5 mins later: “What do we need to do for homework?”
+Student, five minutes later: “What do we need to do for homework?”

 Lots of judging goes on the first day of classes between the students and the instructor.
 Don’t get off on the wrong foot.